7. About the MeMO project

-- the Memoria project, which produced among others the website Representations of Medieval Memoria (Memoria in Beeld)
+- the Memoria project, which produced among others the online database Representations of Medieval Memoria (Memoria in Beeld) (no longer accessible)

 - the inventories and descriptions of memorial registers by Contactgroep Signum, a contact group of medievalists researching the history of religious and ecclesiastical institutions in the Middle Ages

-- the Narrative Sources project, which produced the online Narrative Sources database
+- the Narrative Sources project, which produced an online database of the same name

 In 2009 the Netherlands Organisation for Scientific Research (NWO) granted the MeMO project the Investment Subsidy NWO Medium to construct a database with inventories and descriptions of a number of sources concerning the commemoration of the dead (memoria).
 The project was also given substantial subsidies by the Stichting Professor Van Winter Fonds and the K.F.
 Hein Fonds.
 The participating research universities (Utrecht University (UU), VU University Amsterdam (VU) and University of Groningen (RUG)) and a few heritage institutions made funds available as well.